Practical Cross-System Shilling Attacks with Limited Access to Data: Our Framework

-\textbf{Step 3:} Based on the simulated, after-attack representations, we search for possible co-visit items of the target items and craft the fake user profiles (Goal 3).
 Considering that we cannot access the complete target data, we collect a very small portion of the target data that can be publicly accessed.
 One example is the popular item in the victim RS, some normal users who have bought them and the 2-hop items to the popular item.
 Such information is typically available.
 For instance, Amazon provides ``Popular Items This Season'' and Newsegg provides ``Popular Products'' on their homepages, as shown in Fig.~\ref{fig:examples}, and information of their buyers can be found by clicking the popular item.
 The buyer's homepage may provide information of some items that he/she bought before.
 Therefore, starting from one popular item, we collect users/items in its 2-hop subgraph via random walks without restart.
 But we limit the total number of nodes to be lower than $p$ percentage of the target data to keep a low level of knowledge.
 In addition to the collected subgraph of a popular item, we collect a user set $\mathcal{M}(t)$ containing users who have interacted with the target item $t$.

 Based on the collected data from the target data, we construct a small subgraph centering on the popular item, and feed it into the pre-trained GS-Encoder to generate initial representations of users/items in the subgraph: